tobybeevers/ICL-1321-Web-Technologies/README.md

 *Task 2 – Website and Journal*

 We started to create our Website learning CSS and HTML5 along the way, we also completed a journal to record all of the development completed.
 The journal had to contain clear evidence of iterative development, validation and testing and match the state of the submitted website.
-My journal is also avaible in JOURNAL.md
+My journal is also avalaible in JOURNAL.md